vrooje/ScienceTeamGuide/Draft Guide.md

 Talk supports tagging and user-generated collections of objects.
 Tagging is achieved using the Twitter convention of #tagname (with no spaces) when writing a comment.
 Tags are commonly used by the community and science team to identify similar objects in the data.
 For example, images from Snapshot Serengeti have been tagged by the community with #human when there is a person in the shot.

 Collections are groups of objects that people use to group similar objects.
-Once you have some collections when you are on the object discussion page there are links to 'collect this' and add to one of your collections.
-An example collection is this collection of giraffes I made.
+Once you have some collections, then when you are on the object discussion page there are links to 'collect this' and add to one of your collections.
 Note that collections, like objects can be discussed also.

 ### Three types of discussion